 The consolidated financial statements include the accounts of the Foundation and The Mildred F Penwell Scholarship Trust (the "Trust").
 This Trust was organized as a 509(a)(3) supporting organization of the Foundation.
 The Trust operates exclusively for the charitable and educational purposes of the Foundation.
-The Trust's assets total \$271,440 and \$247,434 at December 31, 2019 and 2018, respectively, and are included in investments on the consolidated statements of financial position.
+The Trust's assets total \$271,440 at December 31, 2019 and are included in investments on the consolidated statements of financial position.
+During 2020, the trust was dissolved with the assets of the trust being distributed to the Foundation's pooled investment balance to be used for the same purpose.